Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods: Observational Data Analysis

 where $\Delta \mu = \mu^{\rm obs}-\mu^{\rm th}(\boldsymbol\theta)$, and $C_{\rm SN}$ is the covariance matrix of the dataset.
 The theoretical distance modulus is

 with $\mu_{\rm shift}$ included as a free nuisance parameter to account for the absolute magnitude/Hubble constant degeneracy.
 The Pantheon dataset constrains only the form of $D_L(z)$ because of the degeneracy between $M$ and $H_0$; therefore, additional probes such as $H(z)$ or BAO are required for absolute calibration.
-When only diagonal errors are considered, Eq.~\eqref{eq:chi2_SN} reduces to a weighted sum with $\sigma_i^2$ appearing in the denominator.
+When only diagonal errors are considered, Eq.~\eqref{73} reduces to a weighted sum with $\sigma_i^2$ appearing in the denominator.
 Whenever available, we make use of the full Pantheon covariance matrix, which incorporates both statistical and systematic uncertainties.